-Surprising Sweden ousts Germany at the Women’s World Cup
+Correction: WWCup-Sweden-Germany story

 Marozsan was an inspirational story for the tournament in France, having returned to the game after a pulmonary embolism kept her sidelined for several months last year.

-Lindahl, playing in her fifth World Cup, finished with five saves in the match.

-With the win, Sweden secured a spot in the 2020 Olympics, along with the Netherlands and Great Britain.
+With the win, Sweden also secured a spot in the 2020 Olympics, along with the Netherlands and Great Britain.
 The top three European teams at the World Cup qualify for an Olympic berth.

-Germany and Sweden had met four times at the World Cup before Saturday, splitting the results.
+“We failed to penetrate their defense even when they were tired.
+It is a real shame that we can’t defend our Olympic title and that we will be without a big tournament next summer,” Schult said.

 The Germans had won 12 straight matches going into the World Cup.